-This course is a hybrid training course that includes online self-study, online presentations, and interactive support with the instructor.
-In-person training labs will be scheduled during the class days and times.
+This course includes online presentations, interactive support with the instructor, and in-person training labs during the class days and times.
 The 150 hour clinical experience will take place after the course end date.

 Lab location: HCC Dale Mabry Campus 4001 W Tampa Bay Blvd.
 Tampa, FL 33614 Technology Building Room DTEC 301

 Course technology requirements: Desktop computer, laptop computer, Chromebook or tablet with internet connection and Chrome browser.
 Though a mobile phone will work, it may make doing online work more challenging.

 Catalog Description: Enter into the world of healthcare today by performing functions related to the physician's clinical responsibilities in the outpatient/private medical office.
 Learn and perform methods of preparing patients for examination and treatment, routine laboratory procedures, specimen collection including blood collection (phlebotomy), running live electrocardiographs (EKGs) and recognizing heart rhythms.
 Gain hands on experience with critical procedures and concepts in phlebotomy, EKG, pharmacology, professional workplace behavior, ethics and the legal aspects of healthcare.
 You will also complete an introduction to medical terminology, healthcare etiquette and healthcare customer service to stand apart from others in a competitive job market.

 Upon completion of the course, you will be eligible to take the CMA, Phlebotomy and EKG technician exams through National Healthcare Association () receiving a total of 3 certifications!
 (Additional Phlebotomy, EKG, fees paid separately.)